edu-uec/UnixDmeinSocket_Server_and_Client/README.md

 It uses `std::thread` to run server on another therad and `boost::signals2` to implement eventhundler for command arrival from edu.

-Blow links will be help
+Below links will be help

 - std::thread https://cpprefjp.github.io/reference/thread/thread.html
 - boost::signals2 https://boostjp.github.io/tips/signals.html